lbruun-tutorials/modern-maven-multi/README.md

 ## How do I know if my flow works? (without publishing)

-Simple: Just create a snapshot release, meaning create a release from the GitHub UI with a prerelease suffix.
+Simple: Just create a snapshot release, meaning create a release from the GitHub UI with a prerelease suffix, for example `3.9.0-RC1`.
 This will test that the signing works and that your credentials for Maven Central works.
 Without creating a true release.